dreikanter/ruby-bookmarks/README.md

 ## Other Learning Materials

 - [Ruby Videos](https://rubyvideo.dev) – index of all Ruby-related videos from conferences and meetups worldwide.
-- [TryRuby](http://tryruby.org) — online Ruby console and 15 minute interactive Ruby tutorial.
+- [TryRuby](https://try.ruby-lang.org/) — online Ruby console and 15 minute interactive Ruby tutorial.
 - [Project Euler](http://projecteuler.net) — a huge amount of programming problems to learn any language.
-- [PuzzleNode](http://puzzlenode.com) — a site for coders who enjoy to work on challenging problems, and is inspired by similar efforts such as Project Euler and the Internet Problem Solving Contest.
 - [Ruby on Rails Guides](http://guides.rubyonrails.org) — These guides are designed to make you immediately productive with Rails, and to help you understand how all of the pieces fit together.
 - [Ruby Koans](http://rubykoans.com) — will walk you along the path to enlightenment in order to learn Ruby.
 The goal is to learn the Ruby language, syntax, structure, and some common functions and libraries.
 We also teach you culture.
 Testing is not just something we pay lip service to, but something we live.
 It is essential in your quest to learn and do great things in the language.
-- [RubyMonk](https://rubymonk.com) — free, interactive tutorials to help you discover Ruby idioms, in your browser!
 - [SitePoint](http://www.sitepoint.com/ruby/) — articles on Ruby programming.
 - [Better Specs](http://betterspecs.org) — RSpec best practices.
 - [Sourcegraph](https://sourcegraph.com) — search engine for code examples/ Here is a [demo video](https://www.youtube.com/watch?v=YYL0ZoPeB5w).
 - [Basic Algorithms written in Ruby](https://github.com/Djo/algorithms).
 - [Algorithms and Data Structures in Ruby](https://github.com/kumar91gopi/Algorithms-and-Data-Structures-in-Ruby)
-- [Jumpstart Lab](http://tutorials.jumpstartlab.com/) — a list of beginner and advanced-level Ruby, Rails, and Sinatra project tutorials.
-Includes challenging independent projects as well.
 - [RubyOffRails](https://rubyoffrails.com/) — An online Ruby course recently open sourced.
-- [The Odin Project](http://www.theodinproject.com/ruby-programming) — an online Ruby lesson plan with a community to help.
+- [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) — an online Ruby lesson plan with a community to help.
 - [Ruby one-liners cookbook](https://learnbyexample.github.io/learn_ruby_oneliners/preface.html) — free guide for text processing with Ruby from the command line.
 - [Ruby Regexp](https://learnbyexample.github.io/Ruby_Regexp/preface.html) — free ebook to learn Ruby regular expressions, includes exercises.
 - [Kandi](https://kandi.openweaver.com/explore/ruby#Top-Authors) - Explore Ruby and all its libraries along with many projects.